landonma/Data-Management-Templates-Project/github_instructions.md

 - Navigate to out [repository homepage](https://github.com/landonma/Data-Management-Templates-Project)
 - Click on the specific file you want to download by choosing it from the files list.
 The templates are contained within the respective folders with varous formats to choose from
 - You should now be on the file page and [it should look something like this](https://github.com/landonma/Data-Management-Templates-Project/blob/master/Documentation_Template/Documentation_Template.docx).
--If is a docx or pdf file, click the "download" button on the bottom straight -If it is a md or tex file:
+-If is a docx or pdf file, click the "download" button
+-If it is a md or tex file:
   - Click the "Raw" button on the right above the file's text
   - Right click somewhere on the page and select "Save as"
   - **Delete the .txt** at the end of the file name and save file to your computer

 ## Using Our Template and Guide Documents
 Choose the file format which you wish to edit the document.
 If you want to publish on GitHub Pages you should edit the markdown format.
 Otherwise you can choose between the markdown, word file, or LaTeX.